- Confused about what a boost pedal does?

 - Discover 7 great boost pedals that cost under $100

 Boost pedals are probably the best secret weapon you can have on your pedalboard.
-While most boosts don’t seem particularly interesting by themselves, they can have a huge impact on your overall guitar tone.
+Despite most boosts not seeming particularly interesting by themselves, they can have a huge impact on your overall guitar tone.

-There are plenty of different boost pedals on the market, so we’ve dug through the mud to find 7 great and affordable options for you for under $100.
+Many overdrives, distortions, and even fuzz pedals feature a built-in boost circuit, however, sometimes your tone just calls for the boost as a standalone.
+There are plenty of different boost pedals on the market, so I’ve dug through the mud to uncover 7 great and affordable boost pedals under $100.

 1. Donner Boost Killer